z3str/Z3-str/README.md

    the modified Z3 core.
    > How to patch Z3 core.
 Suppose the folder name after unzipping is "z3".
      >  $ cp z3.patch z3/

      >  $ cd z3

      >  $ patch -p0 < z3.patch

 4. In the top level folder of Z3 Build the modifed version of Z3
    > $ autoconf

    > $ ./configure

    > $ make

    > $ make a

 5. Build  Z3-str
-   > Set the path to the patched Z3
-   > Modify variable "Z3_path" in the Makefile to indicate the folder location.
+   > Modify variable "Z3_path" in the Z3-str Makefile to indicate the patched Z3 location.

-   > Build
-   >>  $ make
+   > $ make

 6. Setup Z3-str driver script